mahaahaadi/mahaahaadi.github.io/README.md

    document.execCommand('copy');
    document.body.removeChild(elem);

-   alert("You have successfully copied my number " + copyText.value + ", save it else I can't see your status 😂");
+   alert("You have successfully copied my number " + text + ", save it else I can't see your status 😂");
 }
 </script>